salzzyy/Hotel-Reseravation/README.md

 # Hotel-Reseravation
-A scalable and automated MLOps pipeline for hotel booking predictions, integrating machine learning models with CI/CD, model monitoring, and deployment.
+A scalable and automated MLOps pipeline for hotel booking predictions, integrating machine learning models with CI/CD, model monitoring, and deployment...